-The Company management plans to continue investing in process automation and digitalization, creating seamless digital experience to customers.
-The main focus areas in 2022 will be to continue ensuring stable portfolio quality and providing improved customer experience through related parties servicing.
+The Company's management plans to continue investing in process automation and digitalization, creating a seamless experience for customers.
+The main focus areas in 2023 will be to continue ensuring stable portfolio quality and providing improved customer experience for the Company's offered products and related party servicing.